L'étoile (song)

-"L'étoile" (meaning "the star") is a song recorded by Canadian singer Celine Dion, released on 11 October 2016 as the second single in Canada from Encore un soir (2016).
-The lyrics were written by Grand Corps Malade and the music was composed by Mutine (Manon Romiti and Silvio Lisbonne) and Florent Mothe.
-Lisbonne handled the production with Tiborg serving as an additional producer.
-On 4 January 2017, "L'étoile" was released as the third single in France.
+"L'étoile" (lit.
+'The star') is a song by Canadian singer Celine Dion from her album Encore un soir (2016).
+It was released on 11 October 2016 as the album's second single in Canada.
+The lyrics were written by Grand Corps Malade, while the music was composed by Mutine (Manon Romiti and Silvio Lisbonne) and Florent Mothe.
+Lisbonne produced the track, with Tiborg credited as an additional producer.
+On 4 January 2017, "L'étoile" was released as the album's third single in France.

 Commercial performance

-In early September 2016, after the release of Encore un soir, "L'étoile" entered the French Digital Singles Chart at number 189 and the French Overall Singles Chart at number 191.
-In late November 2016, "L'étoile" entered the Canadian Adult Contemporary chart at number forty and peaked at number thirty-five in December 2016.
-The single peaked at number thirty-five on the Radio Chart in France in March 2017 and number forty-four on the Airplay Chart in Belgium Wallonia in June 2017.
-It became the third top forty single from Encore un soir on the French Radio Chart.
-"L'étoile" also charted on the Ultratip chart in Belgium, reaching number six in Walonia and number thirteen in Flanders.
+In early September 2016, following the release of Encore un soir, "L'étoile" entered the French Digital Singles Chart at number 189 and the French Overall Singles Chart at number 191.
+In late November 2016, the song entered the Canadian Adult Contemporary chart at number 40 and rose to number 35 in December 2016.
+It later peaked at number 35 on the French Radio Chart in March 2017 and at number 44 on the Airplay Chart in Belgium's Wallonia in June 2017.
+It became the third top‑40 single from Encore un soir on the French Radio Chart.
+"L'étoile" also appeared on the Ultratip charts in Belgium, reaching number six in Wallonia and number 13 in Flanders.

 Music video

-On 5 February 2017, the Lyric Video of "L'étoile" was uploaded on Vevo.
+On 5 February 2017, the lyric video for "L'étoile" was uploaded to Vevo.